-*- coding: utf-8 -*-

 """

-matches = core.scoreGazette(blocks,
+matches = core.scoreGazette(

 return matches

-def many_to_n(self,
+def many_to_n(

-score_blocks: Iterable[numpy.ndarray],
+score_blocks: Iterable[Scores],

 threshold: float = 0.0,